Artemeey/mcp-notifications/README.md

 🚀 **Ship faster.
 Miss nothing.**

-`mcp-notifications` gives your MCP agent a real desktop voice: instant system notifications for completed tasks, failures, and important updates.
+`mcp-notifications` lets your MCP agent send desktop notifications for completed tasks, failures, and important updates.

+This is especially useful for console AI agents, because they usually have no built-in notifications by default.

-No more checking logs every minute.
+No more checking chats every minute.
-No more silent agent runs.
+No more silent agent responses.
 Just visible, reliable feedback on your desktop. 🔔

 ## Common problem this solves